popomore/social-share/README.md

 });
 ```

-if you use express, you can
+If you use express, you can

 ```
 app.get('/redirect', function(req, res) {